Reinbier/laravel-holiday/README.md

 package.
 You can then simply see if a given Carbon instance represents a holiday, via `$carbon->isHoliday()`.

+The benefits of the model are that you can easily add your own holidays, on top of the ones generated for the locale, and it will work the same way.

 ## Use cases

 For instance, when managing employees' timesheet.
 When filling in